hangelwen/miR-PREFeR/README.md

 <http://goo.gl/f4Jb2p>

-During the running of the pipeline, there is a folder named NAME\_PREFIX + "_tmp" in the output folder.
+During the running of the pipeline, there is a folder named NAME\_PREFIX + "_tmp" in the output folder (The temporary folder could be at another place if you specified the TMPFOLDER option in the config file).
 The folder contains intermediate files generated by the pipeline.
 If the job is finished without interruption, the folder is deleted by default (Specify the `-k` option can keep the folder, but this is usually not needed.).  **If the job is interrupted half way, then the folder is not removed